rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

     db.executeBatchSql("UPDATE User set valid=0; Update Account set active=0")

 ## Resetting database
-You can use the following method for recovering the database from a bad or corrupt state or if the RhoConnect server returns errors.
+To recover the database from a bad or corrupt state or if the RhoConnect server returns errors, use the following method to delete all objects for given model(s):

 ### Delete all objects for given models.